 To keep the seed growing toward the eventual tree, we plan to introduce many of the key features of the eventual full-blown tradition.
 For instance, we plan to support, encourage, and ultimately train and certify teachers.
 We are also putting in place a category for Circle-Affiliated Study Groups—groups that are attempting to follow the Circle’s “pure Course” approach.
 And finally there will be Circle satellites, Course centers whose leaders have been so steeped in the Circle’s approach that we are confident that students will receive the same basic teaching there that they would receive at the Circle.
 In fact, we will be happily announcing the first such satellite very soon.
 We see these teachers, study groups, and centers as crucial tent poles that hold up the whole tent—for now the tent of our nascent community but eventually the pavilion of the mature tradition.

 Of course, we have no way of knowing what will happen to the seed we are planting now.
 It is definitely germinating—people are joining the Circle Course Community.
 But will it grow into the eventual Course tradition that I have described?
 Or will its growth stall or even die along the way?
 No one really knows what will become of a seed once planted.
 But we still plant them in the hopes that they will grow to their full potential.
 And the potential of this seed is simply too immense to make uncertainty about its fate keep us from even planting it.

-If you want to see A Course in Miracles do what it came here to do, if you have the feeling that Jesus' legacy was contaminated with "error" and "misinterpretation" and you'd like to see us get it right "this time," if you care about the state of humanity and have the sense that the Course really could grow up to be "a helper of the world," then consider joining the Circle Course Community.
-Consider becoming one of the caretakers of this new seed.
+If you want to see A Course in Miracles do what it came here to do, if you have the feeling that Jesus’ legacy was contaminated with “error” and “misinterpretation” and you’d like to see us get it right “this time,” if you care about the state of humanity and have the sense that the Course really could grow up to be “a helper of the world,” then consider joining us and becoming one of the caretakers of this new seed.